 Paula has now started her 1st year at Texas A&M and doesn’t feel so shy anymore.
 She’s already taking on a leadership role within student government and says she’s excited to set an example for other Youth with her background, including kids back in Laredo.

-If you enjoyed this story, learn more about how Southwest Key’s Youth Justice programming helps thousands of youth like Paula.
+If you enjoyed this story, learn more about how Southwest Key’s Youth and Family Services programming helps thousands of youth like Paula.